We are seeking a Director of Grants for Kaiser Permanente’s Center for Gun Violence Research and Education (the KP Center).

 - Oversee award agreement and award payment processes;

-- Support post-award activities, including collaborating with Center staff to provide capacity building efforts for awardees;
+- Support post-award activities and provide capacity-building efforts for awardees;

 - Develop networks with other funding entities dedicated to funding gun violence research and education for the purposes of co-funding;

 - Work with evaluators to develop framework and reporting requirements for awardees;

 - Participate in partner organization events on violence prevention/intervention strategies; and

 - Work as part of the KP Center’s leadership to manage important internal and external opportunities and challenges.